 CCTV Cameras in Kenya these days have become an integral part of our lives.
-So I have decided to give you a list of things to consider when buying CCTV cameras.
+So I have decided to give you a list of things to consider before buying CCTV cameras.

 For those of you who own M-Pesa shops, Pharmacies, Shops, Hotels, kindergarten schools, supermarkets, hospitals, exhibitions, now you can have the best real-time CCTV surveillance cameras installed at a cheaper price.